acadadev/rosrider_gz/README.md

 This guide will help you set up the **ROSRider simulation environment** on your computer.

-To setup the simulation environment in your computer:

 ```commandline
 mkdir -p ~/rosrider_ws/src
 cd ~/rosrider_ws/src